PennyLaneAI/pennylane/doc/code/qml_templates.rst

 Layering Function
 -----------------

-The layer function creates a new template by repeatedly applying a quantum circuit (containing quantum gates and subroutines) to a set of wires.
+The layer function creates a new template by repeatedly applying a sequence of quantum gates to a set of wires.
 You can import this function both via ``qml.layer`` and ``qml.templates.layer``.

 .. autosummary::